 - When you secure a meeting, please let us know by emailing email@example.com so we can help you prepare.

-- Review background information on access to health care and the AHCA at advocacy.epilepsy.com/ACA.
+- Review background information on access to health care and the AHCA and BCRA at advocacy.epilepsy.com/ACA.

 - Ask friends or neighbors who care about epilepsy issues to attend the meeting with you.